-If you want to see more of Cuba than just the iconic bars in Havana and the endless beaches of Varadero, this is the perfect guide for you.
+If you want to see more of Cuba than just the iconic bars in Havana and the endless beaches of Varadero, this is the perfect guide for you – taking you from coast to coast.
 On the whole, it takes you from the island’s westernmost tip all the way to the Guantanamo region in the very east.

 I travelled across Cuba all by myself and on public transportation.
 Hence, let me tell you, exploring a socialist country like Cuba does differ quite a lot from travelling other regions.

 Therefore, not only will my stories be interesting.
 Especially Cuba-novices will certainly appreciate my thoroughly researched information and suggestions.

 Cartagena is Colombia’s most touristy destination.
 No wonder, they have a Caribbean beach and a walled old town that is listed as a UNESCO World Heritage Site.
 Nevertheless, I found spending two days in Cartagena enough.

 However, the old city is very alluring and there are lots of touristy infrastructures.

 Vinales, a couple of hours west of Havana, is Cuba ‘s rural paradise: Still dreamy, but not sleepy anymore.
 Since from Havana, most travellers pay also Viñales a visit.

 And most travellers are right to do so because it’s truly beautiful.
 Coffee and tobacco, mysterious caves, endless fields, and mist-covered mogotes.
 Vamonos, hop on your bike and let’s explore pastoral Vinales!

 In the city of Trinidad, Cuba’s colonial fantasy comes alive.
 Walking the cobblestones of this architectural jewel will wrap you in a tropical reverie.